rooklift/gotron/README.md

-# gotron
+# Gotron

-Gotron is a small library that allows Golang programs to draw to the screen by sending messages to an Electron (NodeJS) frontend.
+A small library that allows Golang programs to draw to the screen by sending messages to an Electron (NodeJS) frontend.

 Usage: